Passionate, accomplished and intent on shaking up the status quo. Meet the IDEO.org team.

-Jade conducts Business Development at IDEO.org.
-In this role, Jade assists in securing program funding and partnerships that align with IDEO.org's mission to alleviate poverty through improved human-centered design.
+Jade stewards partnerships that align with IDEO.org's mission to alleviate poverty through human-centered design.

-Jade is passionate about innovative approaches to global poverty relief, and decided to join IDEO.org based upon her firm belief that people-centered and culturally-sensitive design is the key to successfully improving the lives of those we aim to serve.
-Jade joins IDEO.org after three years at Land O'Lakes International Development Division, where she worked on USAID and USDA development programs and new business efforts in the agriculture and enterprise development sectors.
-Before that, she worked as a renewable energy researcher for the State of Utah and in sustainability efforts at the University of Utah.
+Jade is passionate about innovative, people-first approaches to global poverty relief.
+She joined IDEO.org after three years at Land O'Lakes International Development Division, where she worked on USAID international development programs and new business efforts in the agriculture and enterprise development sectors.
+Prior to this, she worked as a renewable energy researcher for the State of Utah and in sustainability efforts at the University of Utah.

 She holds Bachelor's Degrees in International Relations, Environmental Studies and Political Science from the University of Utah.